krokozyab/ofjdbc/README.md

 1. **Download the Driver:**

-   Download the latest version of the driver from the releases of this repository linked below:
+   Download the latest version of the driver from the releases of this repository (upper right corner of this page) linked below:

    [release driver](https://github.com/krokozyab/ofjdbc/releases/tag/initial)